dobrakmato/rpbuild/README.md

 ## Build configuration

-To build your resource pack, just run the jar in folder, configuration file exists:
+To build your resource pack, just run the jar in folder where configuration file exists:

 `./rpbuild.jar`